cfreer/PerfectTeam/README.md

 - How to Build a Release of the Software
 - How to Set Up a New Server
   - How to Set Up Firebase Hosting and Include Firebase in the React App
-  - How to Set Up Heroku API
+  - How to Set Up Render API

 # Major Features & Goals:
 - Wins Prediction - Clearly present a statistic that represents the potential for the team that the user has selected to win a given game.